-- Network Slice Selection: Indicates that the traffic of the matching application/PIN shall be routed via a PDU Session supporting any of the included S-NSSAIs, see clause 5.15.4 in TS 23.501 [2].
+- Network Slice Selection: Indicates that the traffic of the matching application/PIN/non-3GPP device requiring differentiated QoS shall be routed via a PDU Session supporting any of the included S-NSSAIs, see clause 5.15.4 in TS 23.501 [2].
 It includes one or more S-NSSAI(s).